jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (c) any amount contributed to the scheme by an employer in respect of an employee does not count towards the minimum amount required by section 25(1)(d) unless—
     (i) the employee is legally entitled to require the employer to contribute that amount on his or her behalf; and (ii) the trust deed of the scheme provides for the minimum amount required by section 25(1)(d) to vest completely in the employee no later than the time when the employee begins his or her sixth year as a member of the scheme; and
-  (d) any amount contributed to the scheme by an employer in respect of an employee must be calculated, for the purposes of the minimum amount required by section 25(1)(d), before any specified superannuation contribution withholding tax payable under the SSCWT rules is deducted.
+  (d) any amount contributed to the scheme by an employer in respect of an employee must be calculated, for the purposes of the minimum amount required by section 25(1)(d), before any ESCT payable under the ESCT rules is deducted.
 (2) Subsection (1)(b) does not limit subsection (1)(c) or (d).ExampleCompany A provides access to a superannuation scheme for its employees.
 The trust deed provides that employees, if they decide to become members, must contribute at either 1% or 3% of annual gross base salary.
 The employer is obliged to match the employee's contributions (eg, if employee contributes 1%, company must contribute 1%).The scheme complies with the rule as to the 4% minimum contribution as follows:Minimum amount employee member must contribute1%Maximum amount that employer must contribute in respect of employee member3%4%

 ### 27 Eligibility of employers who provide access to more than one scheme